A Modern Revival for The Iconic Getaway Cabin in the Woods

 “Once upon a time, there was a little cabin in the woods…”

-With its wraparound porch and decks on both levels, this 2-story, 3-bedroom Cabin house plan (left) takes in all the wonderful views of the natural surroundings (Plan #160-1009).
-Imagine yourself on the deck, looking out into the tranquil setting of the lake, woods, and mountains (right).
+With its wraparound porch and decks on both levels, this 2-story, 3-bedroom Cabin house plan (top) takes in all the wonderful views of the natural surroundings (Plan #160-1009).
+Imagine yourself on the deck, looking out into the tranquil setting of the lake, woods, and mountains (bottom).

 No longer just a handcrafted one-room structure – the Cabin-style house plan is now one of the more popular and versatile designs in architectural circles.
 Today’s version comes in different versions and sizes – from the iconic log cabin, country cottage, and bungalow to a full-fledged vacation home.

-Let’s take a look at the makeover of the Cabin-style home plan into a stylish and sophisticated contemporary home with a modern floor plan.
+Let’s take a look at a Cabin-style house with a modern floor plan that can made into a stylish and sophisticated contemporary home .

-Designed after a mountain fishing cottage in the South where the owner grew up, this modern cabin retreat (left) is made of stone and heavy oak timber.
+Designed after a mountain cottage, this modern cabin retreat (top) is made of heavy timber.
 Along with the rustic materials and its location in the woods, the beautiful home blends perfectly with the landscape.
-A look inside the modern Great Room (right) – the exposed oak beams and furniture give the home charming rustic touches -
+A look inside the modern Great Room shows a vaulted ceiling (upper middle), and open floor plan (lower middle), and a cozy fireplace corner (bottom), giving the home a charming rustic yet sophisticated feeling (Plan #160-1015).

 What’s Your Cabin Style?